erikjhordan-rey/Clean-Architecture-Android/README.md

 # Euro-CleanArchitecture on Android.

 Example Android Clean Architecture used to explain how to use this architecture (rules) in our android applications.

-This example was created to support an article explanation [Aplicando Clean Architecture en Android][1] (spanish).
+This example was created to support an article explanation that I have written about how to architect android application using the Uncle Bob's clean architecture.
+[Aplicando Clean Architecture en Android][1] (spanish).

 ![](https://aa1a5cf3c6e3569b77b29843c3f5b6ba8b369090.googledrive.com/host/0B9hNKr5AY4xXTXktOS11VlBaemM/euro.png)